 - Hand instruments.
 You’ve probably seen your dental hygienist scrape off tartar with fine-tipped metal tools using a technique known as scaling.

 - Ultrasonic instruments.
-This relatively new technology uses a high-powered oscillating tip to remove buildup with micro-vibrations.
+This technology uses a high-powered oscillating tip to remove buildup with micro-vibrations.

 - Perioscopy.
 This extremely tiny scope can probe into the periodontal pockets between gums and teeth to examine calculus buildup on the roots of teeth.